cschanot/NodeMCU/README.md

 Uses MQTT, can be updated over MQTT as well!

 This was a fun project I did to keep track of Temp and Co2 and Humidity in the home.

+The NodeRed exported flows are here as well,
+I am running influxdb for logging and graphing with Grafana.

 Chris Schanot